I Love Walking In France

 In larger towns, I like to support family-run chambres d’hôtes (the equivalent of the English Bed and Breakfast) which are less likely to be found on hotel booking websites and often find it hard to compete with larger hotels.
 They offer a warm, friendly welcome and personal service that is sometimes missing from larger establishments.

-When I visited Toulouse, I couldn’t find any chambres d’hôtes listed but it’s nice to see the following options are now available.
+When I visited Toulouse, I couldn’t find any chambres d’hôtes listed but it’s nice to see the following options now available.

-Péniche Amboise (three cabins, six people)
+Péniche Amboise (3 cabins, 6 people)

-Hors Scène (two rooms, four people)
+Hors Scène (2 rooms, 4 people)

 How to book accommodation in French